-The Winter Haven Housing Authority is a Section 8 and Public Housing public housing agency in Winter Haven, Florida.
+Winter Haven Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-The Winter Haven Housing Authority serves Winter Haven.
+Winter Haven Housing Authority offers Public Housing and Section 8 Housing rental assistance in Winter Haven.

-As of March 31st, 2016 the Winter Haven Housing Authority manages 270 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Winter Haven Housing Authority manages 277 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 19% having issued approximately 18 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 24 months on the waiting list1.